 Can a Metal Detector Find Property Pins?

 A metal detector can find property pins.
 But choosing the right metal detector can make the difference between successfully finding them, and giving up out of frustration.

-Whether you’re putting up a fence, building or planting near the edges of your land, or settling a dispute with a neighbor, you need to know where your property ends and their property begins.
+Whether you’re putting up a fence, building or planting near the edges of your land, or settling a dispute with a neighbor, you need to know where your property ends and theirs begins.

 In this post, we’ll explain exactly what property pins are, and how you can find them yourself with the right kind of metal detector.